 Sweet roasted carrots are practically made to be seasoned with warm spices like this blend of ancho chili powder, cumin, and paprika.
 We incorporate the spices into this salad in two ways, tossing the carrots with some before roasting and using the rest to make a simplified mole-style sauce.

-Filling, nutritious whole grains are a staple of our fall salads—chewy rye berries are especially good for this recipe with carrots, cilantro, celery, and Marcona almonds.
-Cook the carrots whole and cut them afterwards and they'll cook more evenly that if you tried to slice them first.
+Filling, nutritious whole grains are a staple of our favorite fall and winter salads—chewy rye berries are especially good for this recipe with carrots, cilantro, celery, and Marcona almonds.
+Cook the carrots whole and cut them afterward; they'll cook more evenly than if you sliced them first.

-Just because it's fall doesn't mean you have to stick with dark flavors.
-This bright salad, as tasty in October as it is in June, is packed with smoky bacon, broiled Poblano peppers, briny cotija, and earthy chickpeas.
+Just because it's cold outside that doesn't mean you have to stick with dark flavors.
+This bright salad, as tasty in January as it is in June, is packed with smoky bacon, broiled Poblano peppers, briny cotija, and earthy chickpeas.
 I tend to cheat and use canned chickpeas, but starting with dried leads to better flavor and texture.

 While it's known as a health food, we like black rice for its nutty flavor and substantial texture as much as for its nutritional value.
 Here we make it into a salad with edamame, cabbage, scallions, and cilantro, then serve it with miso-glazed portobello mushrooms to make a more filling meal.